imagekit-developer/imagekit-java/README.md

 - This affects any development that uses the `message` or `isSuccessful` from response object of APIs that is Result object.

 **How should I update my code?**
-- If you still need to use `message` it will be there in the custom exception and could be raised `isSuccessful` properties in your own code from status code with `httpStatusCode` that is coming in the responseMetaData with `getResponseMetaData()` of response object or custom exception.
+- If you still need to use `message` it will be there in the custom exceptions that could be raised when calling the various API methods. `isSuccessful` can be derived to be `true` if the API method doesn't throw any exception.

 ## URL generation